mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

   - AWS service acess
   - "Break-glass" style extra access

+## AWS Organizations

+It's an account management service that lets you consolidate multiple AWS accounts into an organization that you create and centrally manage.

+### Service control policies, SCPs

+SCPs offer central control over the maximum available permissions for all accounts in your organization, allowing you to ensure your accounts stay within your organization’s access control guidelines.

+SCPs are available only in an organization that has all features enabled.

+SCPs alone are **not sufficient** for allowing access in the accounts in your organization.

+Attaching an SCP to an **AWS Organizations entity** (root, OU, or account) defines a guardrail for what actions the principals can perform.

+You still need to attach identity-based or resource-based policies to principals or resources in your organization's accounts to actually grant permissions to them.

+### SCPs vs. IAM policy

+- AWS Organizations does not replace associating IAM policies with users, groups, and roles within an AWS account.
+- **IAM policies** let you allow or deny access to AWS services (such as Amazon S3), individual AWS resources (such as a specific S3 bucket), or individual API actions (such as s3:CreateBucket).
+An IAM policy can be applied only to IAM users, groups, or roles, and it can never restrict the root identity of the AWS account.
+- **AWS Organizations** lets you use service control policies (SCPs) to allow or deny access to particular AWS services for individual AWS accounts, or for groups of accounts within an organizational unit (OU).
+The specified actions from an attached SCP affect all IAM users, groups, and roles for an account, including the root account identity.
+When an SCP is applied to an OU, it is inherited by all of the AWS accounts in that OU.

 ## Amazon CloudFront

 - CloudFront is an essential component for global applications.